How we ranked our list of the 50 best companies to work for in America

-Business Insider just released its annual list of the 50 best companies to work for in America, based on exclusive data from PayScale,
+Business Insider just released its annual list of the best companies to work for in America, based on exclusive data from the employer-information website PayScale.

-To calculate scores for the companies, PayScale used six criteria: high job satisfaction, low job stress, ability to telecommute, high job meaning, experienced median pay, and salary delta.
+To calculate scores for the companies, PayScale used six criteria: high job satisfaction, low job stress, ability to telecommute, high job meaning, experienced median pay/total cash compensation, and salary delta.

-Percentage able to telecommute: This is the percentage of respondents who work at a given employer who answered, “Yes, I telecommute 100% of the time,” or “Yes, I telecommute most of the time,” or “Yes, I telecommute some of the time,” to the question, “Are you able to telecommute/work from home?”
+Percentage Able to Telecommute: This is the percentage of respondents who work at a given employer who answered, “Yes, I telecommute 100% of the time,” or “Yes, I telecommute most of the time,” or “Yes, I telecommute some of the time,” to the question, “Are you able to telecommute/work from home?”
+Note: For some companies, PayScale did not have enough data yet to report on this question.
+These companies are given an average score of 1.

 Scoring

-After accumulating all of this data, PayScale standardised it and plugged it into their scoring system.
-Here’s how they describe the process:

-“In order to turn these various measures into a score, we first standardised each company specific measure.
-This was done by dividing the company specific value by the median across all observed values across the set of companies.
+To turn these various measures into a score, PayScale first standardised each company-specific measure.
+This was done by dividing the company-specific value by the median across all observed values across the set of companies.

-Next, we fit these scores into a distribution between 1.4 and 0.6 and is evenly proportioned by rank.
+Next, PayScale transformed these scores into a distribution where the final company-specific score is to be no larger than 1.4 and no smaller than 0.6 and is evenly proportioned by rank.
 This transformation is necessary to remove the heavy influence of outliers on the overall rank of an employer.

-Once we have a company specific score for each of the 6 measures (job satisfaction, job stress, ability to telecommute, job meaning, experienced median pay and salary delta), we calculate the final score by multiplying each measure together.
-This method inherently places equal weighting on each measure.”
+Once PayScale had a company-specific score for each of the six measures (job satisfaction, job stress, ability to telecommute, job meaning, experienced median pay/total cash compensation, and salary delta), PayScale calculated the final score by multiplying each measure together.

-Note: For some companies, PayScale did not have enough data yet to report on ability to telecommute, percentage low stress, percentage high job satisfaction or percentage high job meaning.
-These companies are given an average score of 1 in these areas.
+This method places equal weighting on each measure, but we decided to emphasise pay because we think that is one of the more important factors.
+Therefore, we double-weighted experienced median pay/total cash compensation to emphasise the importance of companies that pay their employees well.

 Business Insider Emails & Alerts